techboyfred/productivity-time-tracker-/README.md

 7. View All Activities: See cumulative time for all tracked activities

 ## Future Enhancements
-- [ ] GUI implementation with Qt
-- [ ] Custom activity creation
+- [ ] Profile tab that will let user store their unique information
 - [ ] Daily goals and progress tracking
 - [ ] Export to CSV/Excel
 - [ ] Exception handling class
+- [ ] Montly report change in structure

 ## Author
 - **Freddy Senamela**
 - University of Johannesburg
-- Second Year
 - freddymailula@gmail.com
 - www.linkedin.com/in/freddy-senamela-0b0417190